vitotai/SugarDropper/README.md

 Sensor works differently.
 A small value of delay is necessary because usually the sensor senses before the bottle is really in place.
 Non-zero Cool Time is good for preventing mis-triggering.
 In Manual mode, to stop running, move the bottle/container out of the sensor.
 In automatic mode, running is stop if the snesor detects the container is out of place.

 ### Secondary Doser
-Secondary doser might be helpful to dose tinctured spice.
+Secondary doser might be helpful to dose tinctured spice or yeast for priming.
+Secondary doser can be set as "Disabled", "Synchorn(ized)", or "Seperated".
+In Synchronized mode, the same triggering button or sensor as primary doser is used to trigger secondary doser.
+It is used when the output of both dosers are put at the same place.
-In manual mode, secondary doser runs independantly.
-While in Auto mode, the dosage of secondary doser might be linked to primary or not.
+The dosage of secondary doser might be linked to primary or not.
 If it is not linked, i.e. the "Auto(%)" value is 0(zero), then **Long Press** the rotary encoder to switch input to secondary dosage. **Long press** again to back to normal primary dosage input.
+In "Seperated" mode, the secondary doser use secondary button or sensor.

 # Tips
 - Run manual mode to suck liquid to tube before running or calibration.
 - Different solutions have different viscosity and different flow speed.
 Don't calibrate only with water.
 In my experience, sugar solution of 70Brix is like 1/4 rate of water, while 50Brix is almost equal to water.
+I usualy use 50% solution.
 - QT30CM has different types.
 You should choose NPN Normal Open one, which outputs **LOW** when blocked.

 # Note